andrewbihl/bsed/bsed/config/CONFIG_README.md

 Keys of the translation file are strings containing the lowercase sequence of words representing a user command.
 There are two types of variables, represented in two ways:

-- $CAPITAL_WORD format for simple variables
+- $CAPITAL_WORD format for simple input variables
-- ${lower_case_in_braces} format for sub-expressions
+- ${lower_case_in_braces} format for translations of sub-expressions

 Simple variables are values substituted into placeholder locations before execution.
+Examples include line numbers, search patterns, or text to be inserted.

 Sub-expressions are evaluated independently, translated, and their translations are substituted into the command before execution.